AI · Sales · Cross-border BD

 • A UAE-seated firm using Salesforce Einstein on a mixed customer base accumulates conflicting recommendations because the copilot has not been told which buyer register applies to which conversation.

 • A Singapore SaaS BD team uses an agentic-sales tool to auto-draft follow-ups to Korean and Japanese enterprise buyers.
-The draft register reads as US-startup.
-The buyer reads back through the local distributor and the trust signal drops.
+The draft register lands as US-startup.
+The buyer judges back through the local distributor and the trust signal drops.

 The commercial-register layer that operates around the copilot.